Yale-BIM/f21-assignments/assignment-0/README.md

 ### Questions

-Complete the following tasks and answer the questions based on the status of your ROS system after bringing up Shutter.
+Complete the tasks and answer the questions below based on the status of your ROS system after bringing up Shutter.

 **PII-Q1.** ROS uses [topics](http://wiki.ros.org/Topics) to communicate information between nodes.